Andrew-Ta/car-catalog/README.md

 ### How to access your own database:

 - If you are using this code to make your own catalog, you must modify the mysql_connect.php file to connect to your database.
+- Add 3 new folders for your images: thumbs, display, and uploads.
 - Change the BASE_URL to match your own.
 - Change the session_id() to what ever you like or choose a more secure method.

 ### In Progress:

 - Fix the undefined variable errors
+- Test for bugs

 ### Languages Used: